houd1ni/Matches/README.md

 signature is: calculate_matches(input_string, add, trace, callback(output string))

-there 'add' and 'trace' are optional. when 'add' is true, each new solution puts on new line when 'trace' is on, we can see how it counts in console.
+there 'add' and 'trace' are optional.
+By default: add=true and trace is false. when 'add' is true, each new solution puts on new line when 'trace' is on, we can see how it counts in console.